MushroomObserver/mushroom-observer/README_API.md

 API key for them and post observations.

 All of this is still very unsecure.
 If anyone gets hold of a user's API key they can readily POST things in their name.
-Various users have suggested we look into using more secure authorization methods such as OAuth and https.
+Anyone interested in hooking us up with a more sophisticated authentication process is welcome to contribute.
-Anyone interested in hooking us up is welcome to contribute.
 We'd be happy to help.

 Database Tables
 ---------------